Arrangements of Spheres and Projective Spaces: Arrangements of Hyperplanes

-The following important theorem shows how cohomology of $M(\A)$ depends on the intersection lattice.
+The following important theorem shows how cohomology of $M(\A)$ depends on the intersection poset.
 It combines the work of Arnold, Brieskorn, Orlik and Solomon.
 For details and exact statements of their individual results see \cite[Chapter 3, Section 5.4]{orlik92}.